LLM Fine-Tuning for Custom AI Business Solutions

 Step 6.
 Evaluate the model

-Fine-tuning vs retrieval-augmented generation (RAG)
+Fine-tuning LLM vs retrieval-augmented generation (RAG)

-Fine-tuning isn’t the only technique for improving pre-trained models.
+The fine-tuning process isn’t the only technique for improving pre-trained models.
 Businesses often choose between fine-tuning and retrieval-augmented generation.
 To understand when RAG might be a better option, let's delve into what RAG is and its advantages.

 What is RAG and how does it work